Again, But Better by Christine Riccio

 One thing I did enjoy about this book was the plot twist.
 It was fun and a little hokey.
 And I gave this book an extra half bubble tea because I didn’t call that ending.
 I was so sure I knew where it was going as all time travel stories end the same.

 I also think Riccio did a great job writing about anxiety.
 The scene where she loses her purse in Rome was spot on to what I know myself and others have experienced.
-You could see Shane’s thought process and her anxiety escalating, which was extremely accurate for someone who experiences anxiety.
+You could see Shane’s thought process and her anxiety escalating, which was extremely accurate for someone who’s anxious.

 In the end, this book was a miss.
 The pacing and the writing didn’t work for me.
 It struggled with trying to be too quirky and that overshadowed the story, which could have been great.
 The romance is also based on emotional cheating, which I found to be unnecessary.
 Pilot and Shane could have pursued their relationship in a healthier way.
 And the drama didn’t have to be so manufactured.